epolyd01/Pain-Detection-ML/README.md

 - **Christoforos Seas**
 - **Eliada Polydorou**

-This project was part of the **EPL445-Digital Image Processing** course at the University of Cyprus, under the supervision of **Constantinos Pattichis**.
+This project was part of the **EPL445-Digital Image Processing** course at the University of Cyprus, under the supervision of **Dr. Constantinos Pattichis**.

 ## Required Packages
 To run the code and analyze the dataset, you need to install the following Python packages: